HarshithaPaladugu/Project_TWO/README.md

 9. Fetch Data and Display the Selected Insight:
     -Number Of Registered Users for the selected time period:
         - Retrieves and displays the number of registered users for the selected time period.
-    - User Growth by State:
+    - User Growth in the given time period:
         - generates a bar chart displaying the total number of registered users by state, allowing users to filter the data by year and quarter for a detailed view of user growth trends.
     - Brand Market Share: